Rust, Baden-Württemberg: Church

-The catholic church Petri in Ketten (Saint Peter in Chains) is the only parish church in Rust.
+The Catholic church Petri in Ketten (Saint Peter in Chains) is the only parish church in Rust.
 It is also one of the few churches in the area dedicated to the patron of fishermen, Saint Peter.
 The rectory is in the immediate vicinity.

 The nave was built and inaugurated in 1728.
 According to plans by the master builder Peter Thumb, the tower and choir were built in 1731 and inaugurated in 1737.
 In 1888 the nave was extended and the sacristy added.
 From 1906 to 1907, the church was further expanded to include two side aisles.
 During renovation work from 1952 to 1954, the church was "turned over", meaning the altar was moved from the eastern side to the western side of the nave.
 In the 1990s there was a fire in the sacristy, which affected the ceiling paintings due to the smoke.
 The pictures have been restored today, but are still very dark due to the smoke.

 Synagogue

-The used to be a synagogue in Rust, built by the Jewish community of Rust after 1852 and inaugurated in 1857.
+There used to be a synagogue in Rust, built by the Jewish community of Rust after 1852 and inaugurated in 1857.
 During the November pogrom in 1938, the synagogue was desecrated, vandalised and damaged.
 In 1964, the synagogue was demolished with the approval of the Jewish high council in Karlsruhe.

 A memorial was placed at the former location of the synagogue (Ritterstraße) in 1999.
 It contains the three former archways of the portals.
 They bear the inscription: „Hüte deinen Fuß wenn du in das Haus Gottes gehst.
 Er ist nahe zu hören.“ (“Be careful when you enter the house of God.
 He can be heard close by.”)